Datacom-Endeavour-Design-System/endeavour/packages/stencil/src/components/datacom-feature-highlight/usage.md

 ### Properties
 The component accepts following properties.
 - variant - It takes two values 'image' and 'icon'.The default value is icon.
+- readonly - It enables icon and image variants.
 - featureTitle - This sets the text for the feature title.
 - ctaText - This sets the text within the CTA element.
-- icon - This sets the svg icon used to be displayed at the top of the feature when the variant value is an icon.
+- icon - This sets the svg icon used to be displayed at the top of the feature.
-- imageUrl - This sets the url for the image to be displayed at the top of the feature when the variant value is image.
+- imageUrl - This sets the url for the image to be displayed at the top of the feature.
 - url - This sets the url that the CTA element will link to.